DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 *Revista Espanola De Investiagiones Sociologicas – Spanish Edition*.
 (110), (2005): 239-256.

-A. Beaulieu, ‘Mediating ethnography: objectivity and the making of ethnographies of the internet.’ *Social Epistemology*, 18(2-3), (2004):
+Beaulieu, A. 'Mediating ethnography: objectivity and the making of ethnographies of the internet.' *Social Epistemology*, 18(2-3), (2004):
 139-163.

-Ellison, Nicole B. ‘Social network sites: Definition, history, and scholarship.’ *Journal of Computer‐Mediated Communication* 13.1 (2007):
+Ellison, Nicole B. 'Social network sites: Definition, history, and scholarship.' *Journal of Computer‐Mediated Communication* 13.1 (2007):
 210-230.

 Ellison, Nicole, Rebecca Heino, and Jennifer Gibbs.
-‘Managing impressions online: Self‐presentation processes in the online dating environment.’ *Journal of Computer‐Mediated Communication* 11.2 (2006):
+'Managing impressions online: Self‐presentation processes in the online dating environment.' *Journal of Computer‐Mediated Communication* 11.2 (2006):
 415-441.

-E. J. Finkel, P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, ‘Online Dating A Critical Analysis From the Perspective of Psychological Science.’ *Psychological Science in the Public Interest*, 13(1), (2012):
+Finkel, E. J., P. W. Eastwick, B. R. Karney, H. T. Reis and S. Sprecher, 'Online Dating A Critical Analysis From the Perspective of Psychological Science.' *Psychological Science in the Public Interest*, 13(1), (2012):
 3-66.

-Fiore, Andrew T., and Judith S. Donath.
-‘Homophily in online dating: when do you like someone like yourself?.’ *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
+Fiore, Andrew T. and Judith S. Donath.
+'Homophily in online dating: when do you like someone like yourself?.' *CHI'05 Extended Abstracts on Human Factors in Computing Systems*.
 ACM, 2005.

-Lovink, Geert, and Sabine Niederer. *Video vortex reader: Responses to YouTube*.
+Lovink, Geert and Sabine Niederer. *Video vortex reader: Responses to YouTube*.
 Amsterdam: Institute of Network Cultures, 2008.

-Lovink, Geert, and Miriam Rasch.
+Lovink, Geert and Miriam Rasch.
 Unlike us reader: social media monopolies and their alternatives.
 No. 8. *Institute of Network Cultures*, 2013.

-J. A. Hall, N. Park, H. Song and M. J. Cody, ‘Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.’
+Hall, J. A., N. Park, H. Song and M. J. Cody.
+'Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.'
 Journal of Social and Personal Relationships, 27(1), (2010): 117-135.J.
-T. Hancock and C. L. Toma, ‘Putting your best face forward: The accuracy of online dating photographs.’ *Journal of Communication*, 59(2), (2009): 367-386.
+T. Hancock and C. L. Toma, 'Putting your best face forward: The accuracy of online dating photographs.' *Journal of Communication*, 59(2), (2009): 367-386.

 Hancock, Jeffrey T., Catalina Toma, and Nicole Ellison.
-‘The truth about lying in online dating profiles.’ *Proceedings of the SIGCHI conference on Human factors in computing systems*.
+'The truth about lying in online dating profiles.' *Proceedings of the SIGCHI conference on Human factors in computing systems*.
 ACM, 2007.

-G. J. Hitsch, A. Hortaçsu and D. Ariely, ‘What makes you click: An empirical analysis of online dating.’
+Hitsch, Günter J., Ali Hortaçsu and D. Ariely.
+'What makes you click: An empirical analysis of online dating.'
 2005 Meeting Papers (Vol. 207).
 *Society for Economic Dynamics*.
 (2005).

 Hitsch, Günter J., Ali Hortaçsu, and Dan Ariely.
-‘Matching and sorting in online dating.’ *The American Economic Review* (2010): 130-163.
+'Matching and sorting in online dating.' *The American Economic Review* (2010): 130-163.

-C. L. Hsu, and J. C. C. Lin, ‘Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.’ *Information & Management*, 45(1), (2008): 65-74.
+Hsu, C.L. and J.C.C.
+Lin.
+'Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.' *Information & Management*, 45(1), (2008): 65-74.

 Irizarry, Robert.
-‘Self-efficacy and motivation effects on online psychology student retention.’ *Usdla Journal* 16.12 (2002): 55-64.
+'Self-efficacy and motivation effects on online psychology student retention.' *Usdla Journal* 16.12 (2002): 55-64.

-Juvonen, Jaana, and Elisheva F. Gross.
-‘Extending the school grounds?—Bullying experiences in cyberspace.’ *Journal of School health* 78.9 (2008): 496-505.
+Juvonen, Jaana and Elisheva F. Gross.
+'Extending the school grounds?—Bullying experiences in cyberspace.' *Journal of School health* 78.9 (2008): 496-505.

-L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, ‘The impact of emotionality and self-disclosure on online dating versus traditional dating.’ *Computers in Human Behavior*, 24(5), (2008): 2124-2157.
+Rosen, L.D., N. A. Cheever, C. Cummings and J. Felt.
+'The impact of emotionality and self-disclosure on online dating versus traditional dating.' *Computers in Human Behavior*, 24(5), (2008): 2124-2157.

-Jessica M. Sautter, Rebecca M. Tippett and S. Philip Morgan.
-‘The Social Demography of Internet Dating in the United States.’ *Social Science Quarterly* 91.2 (2010): 554-575.
+Sautter, Jessica M., Rebecca M. Tippett and S. Philip Morgan.
+'The Social Demography of Internet Dating in the United States.' *Social Science Quarterly* 91.2 (2010): 554-575.

-A. Vasalou and A. N. Joinson, ‘Me, myself and I: The role of interactional context on self-presentation through avatars.’ *Computers in Human Behavior*, 25(2), (2009): 510-520.
+Vasalou, A. and A. N. Joinson.
+'Me, myself and I: The role of interactional context on self-presentation through avatars.' *Computers in Human Behavior*, 25(2), (2009): 510-520.

 Treske, Andreas. *The inner life of video sphere*.
 Amsterdam: Institute of Network Cultures.
 2013.

 Toma, Catalina L., Jeffrey T. Hancock, and Nicole B. Ellison.
-‘Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.’ *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.
+'Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.' *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.

-S. Woolgar, (Ed.). *Virtual Society?: Technology, Cyberhole, Reality*.
+Steve Woolgar, (Ed.). *Virtual Society?: Technology, Cyberhole, Reality*.
 Oxford: Oxford University Press.
 2002.

 Huffington Post. <http://www.huffingtonpost.com/damona-hoffman/mary-kay-beckman-online-dating_b_2561380.html>.